nike

 04

-Informed sections and content for the handbook
+Informed sections and content for the playbook

 So yeah its design is incredibly important, now I wish I had more input to design just to let people know these things to think not just about - is it accessible?
 But does it flow for somebody who is using a screen reader or any other kind of accessibility tool.”